 After I graduated as a social worker, I got my first graduate position.
 After growing up the way did, I never knew what was normal (Adult children of alcoholics report constantly guessing at normality).
 Because I had just graduated , I didnt know what a normal social worker did, so I thought I could follow my workmates.
 Much to my regret, I followed them blindly.

 I had grown up codependent, so codependency in my personal life was normal.
-For my colleagues, codependency and a lack of boundaries was also normal.
-Doing things for people that they could do for themselves was normal, working much longer hours than expected was normal, always being the maryter was normal, “accepting” unacceptable behaviour from clients, other professionals and other staff and “adapting” to it was normal, working through lunch break was normal, putting everyone else first was normal.
+For my colleagues, codependency and a lack of boundaries also appeared normal.
+Doing things for people that they could do for themselves was normal, working much longer hours than expected was normal, always being the maryter was normal, “accepting” unacceptable behaviour from clients, other professionals and other staff and then “adapting” to it was normal, working through lunch break was normal, putting everyone else first was normal.